Peak Asset Management LLC Sells 809 Shares of iShares S&P 500 ETF (NYSEARCA:IVV)

-Peak Asset Management LLC trimmed its position in shares of iShares S&P 500 ETF (NYSEARCA:IVV – Get Rating) by 7.1% during the first quarter, according to its most recent disclosure with the Securities & Exchange Commission.
-The firm owned 10,631 shares of the company’s stock after selling 809 shares during the quarter. iShares S&P 500 ETF accounts for 1.1% of Peak Asset Management LLC’s investment portfolio, making the stock its 28th largest holding.
+Peak Asset Management LLC lowered its position in iShares S&P 500 ETF (NYSEARCA:IVV – Get Rating) by 7.1% in the 1st quarter, according to its most recent 13F filing with the SEC.
+The firm owned 10,631 shares of the company’s stock after selling 809 shares during the period. iShares S&P 500 ETF comprises approximately 1.1% of Peak Asset Management LLC’s holdings, making the stock its 28th largest position.
 Peak Asset Management LLC’s holdings in iShares S&P 500 ETF were worth $4,823,000 at the end of the most recent quarter.

 iShares S&P 500 ETF Profile